-When your opportunities shift from mid-market to enterprise level, not only do the deals get larger as more decision makers and money become involved, the length of your sales cycle will undoubtedly increase as well.
+When your opportunities shift from mid-market to enterprise level, deals get larger as more decision makers and money become involved.
+The length of your sales cycle will undoubtedly increase as well.

 According to TOPO’s 2017 Benchmark Report, the average sales cycle of enterprise deals is 7.7 months.
 So roughly 2/3 of the year can be spent working a single account from lead to close.

-This long sales cycle should be treated like a marathon rather than a sprint, with the consistent care for your sale to take you across the finish line.
-Like any marathon runner will tell you, getting through the race is as much a mental game as the skill set required.
+This long sales cycle should be treated like a marathon rather than a sprint.
+The consistent care for your deal takes you across the finish line.
+Like a marathon, getting through the race is as much a mental game as it is a skill.
 You need to blend the necessary sales skills with patience and gusto to keep the sale moving forward.

 So to prep you for the long journey ahead, here are a few ways you can move your slower sales process towards a win.